 I wouldn’t want to look like this either:

 As with everything with your personal style, the focus to making this look sharp as hell is by honing in on the fit.
 Of primary concern is the looseness of the shoulders and the bagginess of the body.
-Similar to my polo guide above, you want a sleeve that hugs the upper arm – but is not tight – landing about three fourths of the way down.
+Similar to my polo guide above, you want a sleeve that hugs the upper arm – but is not tight – landing about half to three fourths of the way down.
 The body should glide down the side of your torso, offering enough room for movement and comfort but without any excess for billowing.

 9. The Wild Card Shorts

-10. The Canvas Sneaker
+10. The Smart Sneaker

-But with the beige canvas sneakers, the outfit is grounded as well-dressed casual.
+But with the gray canvas sneakers, the outfit is grounded as well-dressed casual.
 To take an extra step away from just sneakers towards intentionality, I swapped the athletic laces for a set of leather ones that I picked up at Target for $5.
 It’s a cheap upgrade with a huge effect.

 Just like with the boat shoes and sandals, let your ankles witness the world by going sockless.
 If sneakers without socks sound miserable, pick up some no-show socks that sit below the shoe opening.